wodenpy.use_libwoden

 woden_settings

-A class structured equivalently to a visi_set struct, used by the C and CUDA code in libwoden_double.so
+A class structured equivalently to a woden_settings_t struct, used by the C and CUDA code in libwoden_float.so or libwoden_double.so.

 Variables: